Merit Scholarship Eligibility Requirements

 - Must maintain their enrollment in the University Honors College with an overall UB GPA of at least a 3.50 for successive years.

-All other merit scholarship recipients must maintain an overall UB GPA of at least 3.00, except for Transfer Merit Scholarships, which require a minimum UB GPA of 2.50.
+All other merit scholarship recipients must maintain an overall UB GPA of at least 3.00.

 Details relevant to all merit scholarship academic reviews: